Date of publication: October 2021

-Anyone can make a complaint to the ACT Judicial Council.
-This includes members of the public, legal practitioners, and members of organisations such as the Law Society, Bar Association and Legal Aid.
+Anyone can make a complaint to the ACT Judicial Council, including members of the public, legal practitioners and members of organisations such as the Law Society, Bar Association and Legal Aid.
 The ACT Attorney-General can also refer complaints to the Council.

 Complaints can be made by using the complaint form available on the ACT Judicial Council website or by sending the Council a letter or email.

-In 2019–20, the Council received eight complaints about eight ACT judicial officers, and seven enquiries.
+In 2020–21, the Council received 7 complaints from 7 individual complainants, about 6 ACT judicial officers.
 All complaints were made to the Council by members of the public.

-These complaints included allegations of bias, failure to give a fair hearing, discourtesy, speaking in a threatening tone, failure to recuse, unfamiliarity with the law and failing to properly weigh evidence.
+Complaints included allegations of bias, failure to give a fair hearing, discourtesy, incorrect application of the law, bullying and intimidation.

-The Council also received complaints about what were claimed to be incorrect decisions.
-In these cases, the Council advised the complainant that they may wish to seek legal advice about their appeal options as the Council has no ability to examine the merits of or change a judicial officer’s decision.
+Some complaints also included allegations of incorrect decisions.
+In these cases, the Council advised the complainant that they may wish to seek legal advice about their appeal options because the Council has no ability to examine the merits of, or change, a judicial officer’s decision.

-Following a preliminary examination of the complaints, the Council decided to dismiss six complaints under s 35B of the Judicial Commissions Act 1994 (the Act).
+Following a preliminary examination of the complaints, the Council decided to dismiss 4 complaints under s 35B of the Judicial Commissions Act 1994 (the Act).
 Included in these 4 complaints was one complaint carried over from the previous reporting period.

-As at 30 June 2020, the Council was assessing one complaint.
+As at 30 June 2021, the Council was assessing 4 open complaints.

 Chief Justice Helen Gay Murrell: Chief Justice of the Supreme Court and Head of the Council

-On 28 October 2013, Helen Murrell was sworn in as the Chief Justice of the Australian Capital Territory.
+On 28 October 2013, Helen Murrell was sworn in as the Chief Justice of the ACT.